GeorgioIO/Ecommerce_sales_analysis_dashboard_project/README.md

 # Ecommerce Bookstore Sales Analysis + Dashboard Project 📊

+# General Introduction

+In this project i considered myself a data analysed acquired to analyze a bookstore data with a goal to help the owner take better decisions for his store.

 ## Bookstore Sales Dashboard

 A Sales Dashboard that helps store owners track performance and make informed decisions quickly.
 [Checkout my work here](Project)